shuttle1987/save-and-resume/README.md

 model.load_weights(resume_weights)
 ```

-That's it about resuming a checkpoint in Keras.
+That's it about resuming from a checkpoint in Keras.

 ### Run on FloydHub